 COP27 Latest: Nations Adopt Landmark Deal, Some Dissatisfied

-(Bloomberg) -- Delegates at the UN climate talks, which looked on the verge of collapse Saturday morning, quickly agreed on a historic deal to pay poorer countries for harm caused by global warming, before getting to more thornier issues.
+(Bloomberg) -- Delegates at the United Nations climate talks, which looked on the verge of collapse Saturday morning, quickly agreed on a historic deal to pay poorer countries for harm caused by global warming, before getting to thornier issues.

 Most Read from Bloomberg